 Author: Pallavi Pundir

-There’s often a misconception that people with a disability don’t travel, and yet, global statistics show that disabled travellers represent a $35 billion market (as of 2015), which jumped by 63 percent by 2020.
-The world’s differently-abled are estimated to be 16 percent of the world’s population – amounting to 1.3 billion people.
-However, one rarely sees tourism or the travel industry catering to this vast population.
-The United Nations mandates that accessibility for all is fundamental to our human rights.
-In fact, what many miss out on is that accessibility is key to tourism and is central to sustainable travel policies.
-The United Nations Tourism, a UN organisation with 160 member states, found tremendous business opportunities in disability-friendly travel, by estimating that travellers with disabilities almost always travel accompanied by 2 to 3 companions.
-Additionally, two out of three people with disabilities in developed economies are likely to have the means to travel, the study further stated.
+Despite this, one rarely sees the travel industry catering to this vast population.
+The United Nations mandates that accessibility for all is a fundamental human right.
+In fact, many businesses miss that accessibility is key to tourism and central to sustainable travel.
+UN Tourism found tremendous business opportunities in disability-friendly travel.
+Their study estimates that travellers with disabilities almost always travel with 2 to 3 companions.
+Additionally, it stated that two out of three people with disabilities in developed economies likely have the means to travel.

-Sri Lanka is a signatory to the UN Convention of the Rights of Persons with Disabilities, which ensures that the country intersperses its services and institutional development with accessibility.
-In fact, the country is moving towards amending its 28-year-old laws related to persons with disabilities to adjust it to modern-day challenges and align it with the island’s future needs for more inclusive tourism.
+Sri Lanka is a signatory to the UN Convention of the Rights of Persons with Disabilities.
+This ensures the country integrates accessibility into its services and development.
+The country is moving towards amending its 28-year-old disability laws.
+These changes will address modern challenges and align with the island’s future needs for more inclusive tourism.

 In the meantime, what do you do if you’re planning a trip to one of South Asia’s tourism hotspots?

-In this island nation, tourism is one of the key industries that support the economic backbone of the country.
-And in it, accessibility is a significant feature of its landscape and infrastructure.
-One needn’t limit their imagination of travel to able-bodied adventurers here.
-Be it the stunning beaches or hill districts of Sri Lanka, to enjoying its architectural marvels or institutions, a holiday in Sri Lanka can reveal many hidden gems, irrespective of your ability to travel.
-If you seek more information on how you can have that perfect, accessible holiday for yourself or your loved ones, read this enlightening guide to help you travel smartly and with ease.
+In this island nation, tourism is a key industry that supports the country’s economy.
+Accessibility is a significant and growing feature of its landscape and infrastructure.
+You needn’t limit your imagination of travel to able-bodied adventurers here.
+A holiday in Sri Lanka can reveal many hidden gems, regardless of your ability.
+This includes the stunning beaches, the hill districts, and architectural marvels.
+If you want to plan that perfect, accessible holiday for yourself or your loved ones, this guide will help you travel smartly and with ease.

 Is Sri Lanka Accessible to Differently-Abled Travellers?

-Facing barriers in life is a rite of passage, but this should not be so if you’re planning a trip to Sri Lanka.
-Across the country, hotels and resorts have implemented wheelchair-friendly pathways and infrastructure such as slopes, ramps and lifts to make the tourists feel welcome.
-Some ancient sites have been made accessible too, while others have been left untouched to preserve their natural state as much as possible.
-A lot needs to be done to make adventure travel more inclusive, but the challenges are offset by the country’s extremely hospitable and welcoming demeanour towards tourists of all kinds.
-Additionally, travellers can opt for assistance while visiting attractions that have not yet developed accessible infrastructure.
+Facing barriers in life is common, but this shouldn’t be the case when planning a trip to Sri Lanka.
+Across the country, many hotels and resorts have implemented wheelchair-friendly features.
+They have added pathways, slopes, ramps, and lifts to make tourists feel welcome.
+Some ancient sites have also been made accessible.
+Others have been left untouched to preserve their natural state.
+While more needs to be done for adventure travel, the country’s hospitality helps offset these challenges.
+Tourists of all kinds will find a warm and welcoming demeanour.
+Additionally, travellers can request assistance when visiting attractions that lack accessible infrastructure.

 Things to Keep in Mind as a Traveller with Disabilities